 This is a good place to start.

-Though we declare God loves creation, that it’s good, that God is at work amongst it, that he wants to restore it, there is still this kind of ethereal idea of what it means for God to be active in all he has created.
-We see it as good to look at creation, to take pictures of it for our own albums or for social media, to go on vacations in it, but I believe we are missing something.
+Though we declare God loves creation –that it is good, that God is at work amongst it, that he wants to restore it – there is still this kind of ethereal idea of what it means for God to be active in all he has created.
+We see it as good to look at creation, to take pictures of it for social media, to go on vacations that include it, but I believe we are missing something.

-What Genesis 1 (and the whole story of Scripture at that) tells us is this: Beyond the creation (of trees, oceans, mountains, grass, etc) there is a sacredness to all the senses; a holiness to the full gamut of the tangible.
+What Genesis 1 (and the whole story of Scripture at that) tells us is this: Beyond the creation (of trees, oceans, mountains, grass, etc) there is a sacredness to all that our senses encounter.

 Well, perhaps for some.
 But is that the full story?

-Yeah, we’ve got the beautiful mountains, seaside sunsets, enchanting safaris, amazing islands, blue oceans, and more in Genesis 1.
-But dirt?
-Really?
+Yeah, we’ve got the beautiful mountains, seaside sunsets, enchanting safaris, tropical islands, blue oceans, and more in Genesis 1.

-Right here we are presented with the concept that God is invested in all tangible materials of the creation, even the elements beyond the wowing and awe-inspiring.
-Or maybe it’s the simple and earthy elements that end up bringing us to a place of awe.
+Right here we are presented with the concept that God is invested in all tangible materials of the creation, even the elements beyond the awe-inspiring.
+Or maybe it is the simple and earthy elements that end up bringing us to a place of awe.

-Of course, mountains, seas, sunsets, safaris, islands and the sort are part of it.
+Of course, mountains, seas, sunsets, safaris and islands are part of it.
 They are exquisite masterpieces.
 But Genesis 2 presents us with the story that God got his hands dirty in forming his pinnacle of creation itself – humanity.

-When we begin to track across Scripture, we see that God is really invested in this “earthy” material.
+When we begin to move across Scripture, we see that God is really invested in this “earthy” material.
 The tabernacle is constructed of wood and curtains.
 The elements in the tabernacle, and later the temple, are not just made of gold, but also bronze.
-As one makes their way through it, you glimpse the bread and water and lamps and animals.
+As one makes their way through the sanctuary of worship, you glimpse the bread and water and lamps.

-It’s not just blaring music (so loud you can’t hear the congregation singing) or an aesthetically pleasing PowerPoint presentation.
-We have pieces of the puzzle that are calling forth those other senses we so often forget – touch, smell and taste.
+It’s not just blaring music (so loud you can’t hear the congregation singing) or an aesthetically pleasing ProPresenter slideshow.
+There are pieces of the puzzle that call forth the other senses we so often forget – touch, smell and taste.